patleeman/shutup/README.md

-# Shutup v 1.0
+# Shutup v 1.1
+###Shutup.py - Silence annoying console output.
-####Shut that annoying console output up.
-Sometimes you just want some peace and quiet.
+####Sometimes you just want some peace and quiet.

-So, you may be asking yourself: How do I shut this stupid program up?
-Here's how:
+Shutup.py helps you tell your console output to chill the fuck out and shut upfor a minute.

 Installation:
 ```